To land a data analytics role, your resume must spotlight technical expertise, measurable business outcomes, and persuasive data storytelling.

 Good—quantitative impact

-Tailor your CV for each job
+How to tailor your resume for each job

 For each role to which you apply, make minor edits to your CV based on the data analyst job description.
 Fortunately, you don’t have to completely rewrite your CV; just a few tweaks will do.